Allatoona Quilters’ Guild

 12. Responsible for collection of solicitations (sunshine, fines, etc), counting money collected and informing appropriate committee chairman and/or membership of the amount.

-1. Take minutes of the events at the General and Executive Board Meetings.
+1. Take minutes at the General and Executive Board Meetings.

 2. Send a copy of minutes, via e-mail, within one week of the attended meeting to the President, and Newsletter Editor.